The end of three days of Decompression Procedures coaching resulted in a good long dive at Vobster Quay.

-People criticise using inland quarries for diving, however in my personal experience I believe that using an inland quarry for diver training is a great facility, allowing for controlled development in usually a controlled environment.
+People criticise using inland quarries for diving, however, in my personal experience, I believe that using an inland quarry for diver training is a great facility, allowing for controlled development in usually a controlled environment.

-I love it when I see someone I trained a while after their training and they’re better than when I taught them, especially when that’s come down to them practicing and perfecting their skills.
+I love it when I see someone I trained a while after their training and they’re better than when I taught them, especially when that’s come down to them practising and perfecting their skills.

 I’m now in Weymouth ready for a day with the family tomorrow.

 To book your decompression procedures training course with me, please follow the link.